Feirbrand/forgeos-public/whitepapers/academic-research/symbolic-hybrid-defense.md

 This research positions hybrid defense as the optimal strategy for next-generation AI security, providing organizations with frameworks that harness artificial intelligence's creative capabilities while ensuring the reliability and consistency required for mission-critical operations.
 The framework demonstrates that the future of AI security lies not in choosing between adaptive intelligence and absolute reliability, but in architectures that systematically coordinate both paradigms for unprecedented defensive effectiveness.

-For implementation guidance and technical resources, explore the ForgeOS public repository which provides foundational frameworks and integration examples for hybrid defense architectures.
+For implementation guidance and technical resources, explore the Synoetic OS public repository which provides foundational frameworks and integration examples for hybrid defense architectures.

 ---